Alexandru101/Cpp-Projects/CGPA Calculator/readme.md

 };
 ```

-## Step 4
+## Step 4: Capturing Course Count
-Grabbing the original integer named totalCourses using the & and then prompting the user with how much courses he has took, once the input is validated by the if statement we set the value to the totalCourses.
+- Grabbing the original integer named totalCourses using the & and then prompting the user with how much courses he has took, once the input is validated by the if statement we set the value to the totalCourses.
 ```
 void getCourseAmount(int& totalCourses) {
 	while (true) {